Suburban Housewives Take a Hard Pass on Trump’s Cringeworthy Ploy

 Presidential candidates have long considered the suburbs, which now make up about half the electorate, key to winning their elections.
 Trump took the suburban vote by 5 percentage points in 2016, and voters there drove him over the finish line in battleground states like Michigan and Wisconsin.
 That’s likely why his campaign dispatched more than a dozen female surrogates to the suburbs starting last summer, and why he has been increasingly courting them with his “law and order “message.

-But Mary Hays, the founder of a Facebook group called “The Real Suburban Housewives for Biden/Harris,” pointed out a flaw in Trump’s logic: The suburbs are not dominated by the white women who so famously supported him in 2016.
-By trying to appeal to suburban housewives with racist comments, Hays said, Trump is alienating a large part of the increasingly diverse group.
+But Mary Hayes, the founder of a Facebook group called “The Real Suburban Housewives for Biden/Harris,” pointed out a flaw in Trump’s logic: The suburbs are not dominated by the white women who so famously supported him in 2016.
+By trying to appeal to suburban housewives with racist comments, Hayes said, Trump is alienating a large part of the increasingly diverse group.

 Trump even acknowledged the growing diversity of the suburbs in a recent press conference, noting that more than 30 percent of suburban residents are minorities.
 But he also doubled down on his tweet, claiming that allowing low-income housing in the suburbs would create “lots of problems” and would “destroy suburbia.”
 (The policy in question, the Obama-era Affirmatively Furthering Fair Housing rule, was created to prevent housing discrimination.
 Biden has pledged to reenact it, but said nothing about Booker being in charge.)